furious-luke/django-address/README.md

 A list of all available component types is available in `address/kinds.py`.

+## API Key

+You can supply your own API key for Google geolocating by setting a value for `GOOGLE_API_KEY` in your Django settings file.

 ## Forms

 Included is a form field for simplifying address entry.
 A Google maps